EnglundE/pasta-palace-ms2/README.md

 > - Alert are shown when trying to add same item to cart more than once.
 > - Alert shown when trying to book a table without filling in all inputs.
 > - Alert shown when trying to send the contact form without filling in all inputs.
+> - A 404 page that redirect user back to index.html without having to use the browser navigation buttons.

 > Features out of scope for the first release:
 >